Sumboard

 We built Sumboard specifically for the scenario where Domo doesn't fit, product teams at B2B SaaS companies who need to embed customer-facing analytics quickly without enterprise BI complexity.

 The integration difference is measurable.
-While enterprise BI platforms often require 3-6 months for full deployment, Sumboard's SDK-first approach can get a standard integration running in about 10 minutes.
+While enterprise BI platforms take months rather than days for full deployment, Sumboard's SDK-first approach can get a standard integration running in about 10 minutes.
 Install the package, connect your data source, and embed.

-For Nicolas at Cashpad, the difference was immediate:
+For Nicolas at Cashpad, the difference was immediate (read Cashpad's case study):

 "Analytics is one of the first things we are showing to our customers during the demo sessions of our product.
 Now it looks so much better than before, and works faster."